Last updated on August 14th, 2021 at 01:03 pm

 - Olive oil: Makes the rub stick and helps the fish crisp up on the surface.

-- Rub: Measure out some brown sugar, fresh ground pepper, onion powder, a dash of smoked paprika, garlic powder, powdered ginger, kosher salt, and some pepper flakes for a little kick.
+- Rub: Measure out some brown sugar, fresh ground black pepper, onion powder, a dash of smoked paprika, garlic powder, powdered ginger, kosher salt, and some pepper flakes for a little kick.

 - Lemon: Prepare a few wedges for garnish.